iloveicedgreentea/GoWatchIt/readme.md

 ```

 ### Config
+You can configure this with the web UI or manually.
+The app will be restarted after changing any values.

 All fields are required unless otherwise stated

-create file named config.json, paste this in, remove the comments after
+If editing manually, create a file named config.json, paste this in, remove the comments after

 ```json
 {